lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 > In the report, Langmuir cited a few studies from the 1940s looking at the health hazards of working in mines and factories, which showed the mucus of the nose and throat to be exceptionally good at filtering out particles bigger than 5 microns.
 The smaller ones, however, could slip deep into the lungs and cause irreversible damage.
 If someone wanted to turn a rare and nasty pathogen into a potent agent of mass infection, Langmuir wrote, the thing to do would be to formulate it into a liquid that could be aerosolized into particles smaller than 5 microns, small enough to bypass the body’s main defenses.
 Curious indeed.
 Randall made a note.

 Langmuir did eventually shift his tone and accept that airborne infection was possible.
 After Well's died, Langmuir delivered a speech stating "problematic particles—the ones they had to worry about—were smaller than 5 microns."
-[And that screwup started it all](https://www.wired.com/story/the-teeny-tiny-scientific-screwup-that-helped-covid-kill/).
+[And that screw up started it all](https://www.wired.com/story/the-teeny-tiny-scientific-screwup-that-helped-covid-kill/).
 However, particles that are up to 100 microns are also airborne!

 While most viruses are 0.1 to 0.5 microns, viruses hitch a ride on the droplets that we produce when breathing, sneezing or coughing.
 From this [study](https://www.materials-talks.com/droplet-sizing-of-coughs-and-sneezes/) there are droplets that measure at below or around 100 microns.
 This means someone's sneeze can travel around a room.

 ---

-Okay, that was a lot of preamble.
+Okay, that was a lot of reading.
 I wanted to set up why the virus being airborne is important and how digital contact tracing misses on this.
-Digital contact tracing apps seems like a fun algorithmic problem to determine who's been near who!
+Digital contact tracing apps seems like a fun algorithmic problem to determine who's been near whom!
 Which is just another complex public health and social problem reduced into a algorithm.
-It seems perfect.
-In fact, I was exited for Canada to get their own contact tracing app after seeing some success in countries like South Korea and Taiwan.
+It seemed perfect.

 But the app is missing a lot of context.
-For one, depending on whether or no the air is actively being filtered, being 6 ft (or 2m) may be enough distance, or it might not be.
-And depending on one's mask, this further complicates what distance is "safe" from being exposed to infection, The app simply doesn't know, and giving erroneous information is worse than no information.
+For one, depending on whether or no the air is actively being filtered, being 6 ft (or 2 metres) may be enough distance, or it might not be.
+And depending on one's mask, this further complicates what distance and time you can inhale infected air is "safe" from being exposed to infection, The app simply doesn't know, and giving erroneous information is worse than no information.
 The app doesn't know anything about the quality of the air.
 Distance doesn't matter so much if the air is being constantly filtered.
 A CO2 monitor would be more helpful than an app that tells me if I've been near a sick person.
 Basically, the app totally simplifies and neglects how air transmission works.
 The only way you can tell if you've been exposed is if you have a CO2 monitor telling you if air is being filtered and circulated around enough such that you aren't breathing in the air other people exhale.

-Since COVID-19 virus is airborne, one should assume no distance is safe, unless they had data to tell them otherwise.
-For instance, It would be useful to know if I was in a restaurant or building that had bad air quality.
+Since COVID-19 virus is airborne, one should assume no distance and time near infected air is safe, unless they had data to tell them otherwise.
+For instance, it would be useful to know if I was in a restaurant or building that had bad air quality.
 Much of the public has no access to knowledge of whether their air is being filtered or not, or the quality of the filter.
 If we aren't able to access high quality, real time data on positive cases, understanding our air quality is the next best piece of data we can use to make informed choices.

-As [Ali Alkhatib](https://ali-alkhatib.com/blog/digital-contact-tracing) says in his blog post "We Need to Talk About Digital Contact Tracing",
+As [Ali Alkhatib](https://ali-alkhatib.com/blog/digital-contact-tracing) says in his blog post "We Need to Talk About Digital Contact Tracing":

 > Digital contact tracing systems that render the world as normally distributed space with spheres of influence and contact characterized by radio waves will consistently leave us with dangerously wrong pictures of our exposure.

 I've mostly been discussing science, but please check out his blog post to learn how digital contact tracing excludes the most vulnerable, gathers unrepresentative data, how proximal tracing doesn't maintain privacy and how proximity is a dangerously simple way to model and think about COVID-19 transmission.

 ## To get infected, viruses require affinity and avidity with the human receptor.
 There's a lot of chemistry, physics and biology involved in getting infected.
 First, the physics of viruses.
 Viruses spread through surface, liquid and air.
-The physics for each medium is different and it's important we all have some basic understanding of how to prevent transmission given the medium of spread.
-If transmission occurs by:
+The physics for each medium is different, and it's important we all have some basic understanding of how to prevent transmission given the medium of spread.

-- surface: sanitize, wash your hands and don't shake hands.
-- liquids: boil drinking water, don't drink suspicious liquids be vary of who you share fluids with.
-- air: filter the air and wear a N95 mask when air filtration isn't possible or when you must interact with people.

 But preventing transmission isn't always possible.
 To become infected, viruses require affinity and avidity.
 What does this mean?
 Well it's time for chemistry.
 Affinity is how strongly two molecules will react with each other.
 We can think of this as the binding event between the virus and human receptor.
 The stronger the binding event, the better.
-More specifically if the virus has more affinity to bind than the native molecule that usually binds to the human receptor, then the virus is on it's first step to infecting us.
+More specifically if the virus has more affinity to bind than the native molecule that usually binds to the human receptor, then the virus is on its first step to infecting us.
 Next, we must have avidity, which is [the accumulated strength of multiple affinities](https://en.wikipedia.org/wiki/Avidity).
 Affinity isn't always enough, thus, if there's more virus than native molecule, the higher concentration of virus can out compete the native molecule.
 Once some threshold is met, you are infected.

 {{ blogImg(img="binding.png") }}
 [Figure is from this paper](https://pubmed.ncbi.nlm.nih.gov/33502950/)

 And the biology is how our body responds.
 Our immune systems will respond first, however infection can involve other organs, such as our lungs.

 Okay, so what does this mean?
 There are some things we can't control, like how a virus spreads or which human receptor the virus will bind to and how strongly that virus will bind.
-But there are some things we can control, like avidity and our immune response.
+But there are some things we can control, like avidity (how many virus particles) and our immune response.
 We can control our avidity to a virus by wearing high quality masks and requesting better air filtration.
 We can control our immune response by getting vaccines.

-Unfortunately, education on proper masks has been non existent, with some health leaders suggesting that cloth masks are still okay to wear ([they aren't](https://www.cidrap.umn.edu/news-perspective/2021/10/commentary-what-can-masks-do-part-1-science-behind-covid-19-protection)).
+Unfortunately, education on proper masks has been non-existent, with some health leaders suggesting that cloth masks are still okay to wear ([they aren't](https://www.cidrap.umn.edu/news-perspective/2021/10/commentary-what-can-masks-do-part-1-science-behind-covid-19-protection)).
 {{ blogImg(img="mask.jpg") }}

 Contact tracing apps make it easy to forget the physics, chemistry and biology of viruses.
 These apps boil viruses down to exposure time and proximity to infected individuals.
 Many important factors like the method of spread, avidity and immune response are pushed to the sidelines with software solutions, with millions of dollars going into these apps.